Saturday, April 29, 2023

 the old gentleman is seen carting his goods to the inside

-walking backward up the ramp to the doorway believing
+walking backward up the ramp to the lobby believing

 in November they lamented from the kitchen: